Condor-Performance-Modeling/how-to/README_alt.md

 ## Prequisites

-Verify your conda environment is active. '(base)' should be in your prompt.
+Verify your conda environment is active. (base) should be in your prompt.

 ```bash
 conda activate